5 Practical Forecasting Lessons

 For AI forecasting in Excel, this reinforces an important mindset.
 The objective is not algorithmic novelty.
 It is measurable improvement over a simple, explainable benchmark.

-ForesightXL reflects this by anchoring forecasts in a statistically grounded baseline and layering structured assumptions through:
+ForesightXL reflects this by anchoring forecasts in a statistically grounded baseline and layering structured assumptions, derived from natural language business context, through:

 Sophisticated forecasting absolutely has its place.
 In certain environments, specialist modelling is required.
 But disciplined structure is a prerequisite to complexity, not a substitute for it.